~The Chinese Shar Pei: Loyal, Self-Assured, Determined~

 Requiring a moderate amount of exercise, Chinese Shar Peis will stay healthy and content with a 20-minute walk each day and perhaps the occasional frolic in the park.

-The minimal amount of exercise that is needed for Chinese Shar Pei's is the primary reason as to why they are virtually able to adapt to any home environment, whether it be a city apartment or rural farmhouse.
-Chinese Shar Peis typically prefer weather that provides mild temperatures.
+The minimal amount of exercise that is needed for a Chinese Shar Pei is the primary reason as to why they are virtually able to adapt to any home environment, whether it be a city apartment or rural farmhouse.
+The Chinese Shar Pei typically prefers weather that provides milder temperatures.

 Due to their very short coats, this breed requires a sweater or jacket of some sort to persevere in cold weather for extended periods of time.